 I really like the fact that the fields aren’t straight and the roads aren’t straight and everything is kind of a little wiggly little island.
 Then you come to America and everything is much more organized.
 Everything is in grids and you can find your way.
 It’s such a huge country.
 You can’t really compare the two.

 America is a new country.
 So you can’t really compare it to an ancient country, but what I love in America is really, it’s a wonderful combination of people from all over the world and so many different heritages and so many different cultures.
 I feel like it’s a new country.
 It’s still the land of opportunity; very much so.

-Well, I count myself as being one of the lucky ones that does get offered quite a lot of work.
+JANE SEYMOUR: Well, I count myself as being one of the lucky ones that does get offered quite a lot of work.
 So, I’m not complaining at all.
 It’s just the nature of the beast.
 Obviously, you play the age that you are.
 I’ve been in the sort of in-between age for a while.
 But now people are quite happy to hire me to play grandmothers as well as mothers of 20-something-year-old, young adults.
-MODERATOR:

-and it’s basically the story of how Adam Duritz from Counting Crows had a house in the Hollywood Hills, based on a true story, and he was so busy on the road that his friends freeloaded off of him.
+JANE SEYMOUR: Yes.
+I have a movie that Nat stare in called Freeloaders and it’s basically the story of how Adam Duritz from Counting Crows had a house in the Hollywood Hills, based on a true story, and he was so busy on the road that his friends freeloaded off of him.
 They were all living there and spending his money and enjoying his home, which he never saw for about seven years.
 They were up to no good.
 They were partying.
 It was the party house apparently in Hollywood.
 I’ve heard from people who actually went to it and they said it was just like in the movie.
 It was completely insane.
 It was a crazy place.

 I played the character of a Beverly Hills real estate agent who Adam hires to come in and sell the house.
 Of course, the freeloaders are not happy to leave and they do everything in their power to stop the sale of the house.
 So, it’s a comedy.
 The … were involved with this particular movie and it’s pretty funny.
 So, that’s premiering tonight and then I think I’ll be on pay-per-view and wherever, in a few theaters.

-if anyone’s remotely interested.
+And then, I’m on a thing called I Get that A Lot if anyone’s remotely interested.
 It’s very funny.
 It’s like a reality spoof thing where I’m pretending to be someone who works for Cost Plus and these people, regular normal people think I’m Jane Seymour and I manage to convince them that I’m not.
 That’s on Wednesday night I think.

-and it’s a musical in which I sing and dance to a Lady Gaga number and play a choreographer.
+Then I’ve got a movie coming out sometime in April.
+I don’t have a date on it, but it’s worth looking out for.
+It’s called Lovestruck and it’s a musical in which I sing and dance to a Lady Gaga number and play a choreographer.
 It’s a terrific musical with Chelsea Kane and Sara Paxton.
 And then after that, the other show I did which I think will come out in July, I play a grandmother in the American Girl/Doll movie, the new one.